SSWConsulting/SSW.Rules.Content/rules/sharepoint-flat-hierarchy/rule.md

 :::

 There are several reasons why sub-sites are no longer recommended.
-[This blog post](https://callum.technology/2021/05/still-using-subsites-in-sharepoint-online-5-reasons-to-move-to-flat-architecture/) has a good list, including:
+[Callum Crowley talks about some of the important benefits](https://callum.technology/2021/05/still-using-subsites-in-sharepoint-online-5-reasons-to-move-to-flat-architecture/) including:

 **Flexibility** – Sub-sites are a pain to move - you'll never need to do this with a flat hierarchy.
 Using Hub sites, it’s easy to change links and use dynamic content to make sure your SharePoint architecture matches your organisational structure.